TronTheGamer/verilog-rv32i/Readme.md

 # Documentation

-The documentation for this project can be found in the `doc` directory.
+The documentation for this project can be found in the `docs` directory.
 The documentation includes a detailed explanation of the design, the instruction set, and the implementation details.

 ## Table of Contents